 Grain/Texture: Grain is usually straight, with a medium texture.

-Rot Resistance: Rated as very durable in regard to decay resistance, with good weathering characteristics.
+Rot Resistance: Rated as very durable, with good weathering characteristics.
 Frequently used as fence posts for its outdoor longevity.

-Workability: Overall working characteristics for Black Locust are mixed: although the grain is usually straight, its high density and hardness can make it difficult to machine.
-Black Locust also has a moderate blunting effect on cutting edges.
+Workability: Overall working characteristics for black locust are mixed: although the grain is usually straight, its high density and hardness can make it more difficult to machine when compared to other domestic hardwoods.
+Black locust also has a moderate blunting effect on cutting edges.
 Responds very well to both lathe turning and steam bending; glues and finishes well.

 Odor: No characteristic odor.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Black Locust has been reported to cause eye and skin irritation.
-Another (uncommon) side effect reported is nausea.
+Allergies/Toxicity: Although severe reactions are quite uncommon, black locust has been reported to cause eye and skin irritation, as well as nausea (less common).
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.